fruit/sfCacheTaggingPlugin/README.markdown

 #### *Caching Doctrine_Records/Doctrine_Collections with its tags*

+  * Does not depends on ``./config/cache.yml`` files.

-  * To start caching objects/collection with its tags you have just to enable result cache by calling ``Doctrine_Query::useResultCache()``:
+  * To cache objects/collection with its tags you have just to enable result cache by calling ``Doctrine_Query::useResultCache()``:

         [php]